drwilkins/mattwilkinsbio/content/writing/popular-press/index.md

 ---
-I've really only written one major pop press article, but I got some stuff in the works.
+I have some more stuff in the works related to my songbird research and K-12 education.
 Stay tuned.